Note: This article is not only for UPSC aspirants but also for anyone who is struggling to remember what they read.

 - Step 1: Note down the list of countries around the Black Sea

-- Step 2: Imagine that you are entering your house (assume it) by opening the Black gate (Black Sea – Central Idea – Starts first).
-Then suddenly it starts raining (Ukraine).
+- Step 2: Imagine that you are entering your house (assume it) by opening the Black gate (Black Sea).
+Then suddenly the rain starts pouring (Ukraine).
 You are wet all over.

 - Step 3: Then you are surprised by Vladimir Putin (Russia) standing at your front door welcoming you.

 - Step 7: But when you opened the door to your backyard, you got another surprise waiting for you.
-It is the Roman general and statesman Julius Ceaser (Romania) who is looking for his precious little pet, that is, the huge bull beside you.
-After saying goodbye to you, Ceaser and his bull went back to their home (hell or heaven; whatever).
+It is the great Roman general and statesman Julius Ceaser (Romania) who is looking for his precious little pet, that is, the huge bull beside you.
+After saying goodbye to you, Ceaser and his bull went back to hell or heaven; whatever.

 - See, this is how the memory palace is done.
 Each country is associated with a person or object and pegged/attached to the particular location in your house – Black sea at the Black gate, Ukraine (Rain) on your front yard, Russia (Putin) at front door, Georgia (Nat Geo channel) in the TV, Turkey on the dining table, Bulgaria (Bull) on your bed and finally Romania (Roman general Caesar) on your backyard.